Maggie Beer: Career

 Despite not having any formal training as a chef, Beer has accumulated a triumphant career spanning almost five decades.
 Her only paid cooking job was at a Scottish sailing school during a European trip in her early twenties.
 She stated: "I used the whole of their larder for the four-month season in eight weeks because I'm a very generous cook, that's the only way I know how to cook".
 After relocating from Sydney to the Barossa Valley, Maggie and her husband Colin established the Farm Shop in 1979 which morphed into the Barossa Pheasant Farm Restaurant later that year.
 The restaurant became known for serving locally sourced pheasant as well as a pâté, known as Pheasant Farm Pate.
 In 1991 the restaurant was awarded the Remy Martin Cognac – Australian Gourmet Traveller Restaurant of the Year award.
 Maggie and Colin operated the hugely successful restaurant until 1993.
 Later, she became a partner in the Charlick's Feed Store restaurant in Ebenezer Place, located in the Adelaide city centre.

-Currently, Beer operates a business in the Barossa which produces a range of gourmet foods, including Pheasant Farm Pate, quince paste, verjuice and gourmet ice creams.
+Beer operated a business in the Barossa which produces a range of gourmet foods, including Pheasant Farm Pate, quince paste, verjuice and gourmet ice creams.
+The Maggie Beer Farm Shop started in 1979 and grew from there.
+48% of the business was sold to Longtable in 2016, with the remainder sold to the same buyer in 2019.
 She co-hosted the ABC television cooking program The Cook and the Chef with Simon Bryant, who is the Head Chef for the Hilton, Adelaide.
 She has also appeared several times as a guest judge and guest masterclass presenter on MasterChef Australia.

 Beer has written books about food and food preparation, as well as co-authoring a book with noted cook, restaurateur and food writer Stephanie Alexander.
 One of her co-written books, Stephanie Alexander and Maggie Beer's Tuscan Cook, has been translated into five different languages.
 In 2012 she participated in Who Do You Think You Are, a show which uncovered a convicted bigamist in her family history.

 In April 2015, Beer and Matt Moran were announced as the judges of the second season of The Great Australian Bake Off, which aired on LifeStyle Food from 13 October 2015.
+She remained a judge for a further four seasons and appeared as a guest in season 7.

+In 2023, Beer began filming in Western Australia for a new ABC series premiering in 2024.
+The series, Maggie Beer's Big Mission, focuses on improving the food and dining experience in aged care facilities.